ZhooSoftGit/ReklaDocuments/11_DB_Migration_Analysis_From_BRD.md

 ## 7. Risks and constraints to handle in implementation phase

-1. Backward compatibility
+1. V2-only contract rollout
-- Existing mobile apps depend on current ride and support payload contracts.
+- No backward compatibility required; all mobile/admin clients must use V2 payload contracts.

 2. Enum safety
 - Central enums in shared abstractions must be versioned carefully to avoid breaking old app binaries.